An Interview with Kristen Panico

-After I earn my masters degree in forensic nursing, I plan to stay in school.
+After I earn my masters degree, I plan to stay in school.
 I would like to get a masters degree in public health, and I am also thinking about pursuing a PhD.
-Before I graduate from my forensic nursing program, I would like to take a class in public administration so that I can prepare for a program in this field.
+Before I graduate from the program, I would like to take a class in public administration so that I can prepare for a program in this field.

-Now that you have completed 1 year of your forensic nursing graduate program, if you could go back to college, what would you do differently?
+Now that you have completed the first year of your graduate program, if you could go back to college, what would you do differently?

 I don’t know if I would do anything differently if I went back to college.
 I enjoyed my experience, and I think I received a good education.

-What advice do you have for students who are considering a masters degree in forensic nursing?
+What advice do you have for students who are considering a masters degree in this subject?